bmeck/I-D/javascript-mjs/draft.md

 Implementations need to determine a character encoding scheme in order to decode binary source text to source text.
 The media types defined in this document allow an optional charset parameter to explicitly specify the character encoding scheme used to encode the source text.

 How implementations determine the character encoding scheme can be subject to processing rules that are out of the scope of this document.
 For example, transport protocols can require that a specific character encoding scheme is to be assumed if the optional charset parameter is not specified, or they can require that the charset parameter is used in certain cases.
-Such requirements are not considered part of this document.
+Such requirements are not defined by this document.

 Implementations that support binary source text MUST support binary source text encoded using the UTF-8 {{RFC3629}} character encoding scheme.
 Module goal sources MUST be encoded as UTF-8, all other encodings will fail.
 Source goal sources SHOULD be encoded as UTF-8; other character encoding schemes MAY be supported, but are discouraged.
 Whether U+FEFF is processed as a Byte Order Mark (BOM) signature or not depends on the host environment, and is not defined by this document.